slingshot-aerospace-inc/EngineeringTakeHome/frontend/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+This project also uses [Typescript](https://www.typescriptlang.org/), [Apollo Client](https://www.apollographql.com/docs/react/), and [Material UI](https://mui.com/).

 ## Getting the app running

-First, make sure you have Node version X or later.
+First, make sure you have Node version 14 or later.

 Then, run the following command to get the app up and running: